cowboygneox/cowboygneox.github.io/_posts/2014-02-05-xcode-fails-to-run-when-switching-between-versions.markdown

 I was trying to switch between iOS 7 and iOS 7 beta 5 today, and I struggled to get the simulator to start on the iOS 7 beta 5.
 I rebooted and it worked, but then I couldn't get iOS 7 to work.

-Recap, to change between iOS versions:` sudo xcode-select --switch /Applications/Xcode.app/ # or whatever Xcode you want to use `
+Recap, to change between iOS versions:

+{% highlight bash %}
+# /Applications/Xcode.app is the default, but you can use another
+sudo xcode-select --switch /Applications/Xcode.app/
+{% endhighlight %}

 But sometimes, even when you close Xcode, its processes can hang around and interfere with the other version that you want to run.
+Use this command to take care of that:

+{% highlight bash %}
-Use this command to take care of that:` ps -ea | grep 'Xcode' | grep -v 'grep' | cut -d' ' -f 1 | xargs kill `
+ps -ea | grep 'Xcode' | grep -v 'grep' | cut -d' ' -f 1 | xargs kill
+{% endhighlight %}

 Have fun switching between stable and non-stable Xcode's!